$32.28-$39.23 Hourly / $5,594.00-$6,799.00 Monthly / $67,132.00-$81,588.00 Yearly

 These minimum qualifications establish the education, training, experience, special skills and/or license(s) which are required for employment in the classification.
 Please note, additional qualifications (i.e., special conditions) may apply to a particular position and will be stated on the exam/job announcement.

-Two (2) years of experience performing the duties of an Eligibility Worker in a hospital, medical clinic, Medi-Cal unit or a community-based health organization within the last five (5) years.
+Two (2) years of experience performing the duties of an Eligibility Worker in a hospital, medical clinic, Medi-Cal unit or a community-based health organization.
 The work experience must include determining eligibility for various Federal, State and county programs that reimburse for medical care.

 License and Certification: